madrobby/keymaster/README.markdown

-keymaster.js is a simple (<50 LoC) micro-library for defining and dispatching keyboard shortcuts.
+keymaster.js is a simple (~60 LoC) micro-library for defining and dispatching keyboard shortcuts.
 It has no dependencies.

-It's a work in progress, so spare me your nerdrage but instead contribute!
+It's a work in progress, so spare me your nerdrage and instead contribute!
 Patches are welcome, but they are not guaranteed to make it in.